CEI-lab/ece3400-2017/docs/lab2.md

 It would be wise to design some simple analog amplifying and filtering circuits so you can add them as necessary once you’re in lab checking out the amplitude of your analog signals.
 What are some good cutoff frequencies to use in your design?
 How big of a gain and DC offset is appropriate?
 (Remember that the Arduino inputs must be between 0 and 5V.)

+As always it is a good idea to check [Team Alpha's website](https://cei-lab.github.io/ECE3400-2017-teamAlpha/) to see an example of a solution.
+But please strive to do better than we did!

 ### Documentation
 Throughout this lab and ALL labs, remember to document your progress on your website.
 Add anything that you think might be useful to the next person doing the lab.
 This may include helpful notes, code, schematics, diagrams, photos, videos, and documentation of results and challenges of this lab.
 You will be graded on the thoroughness and readability of these websites.